Pizza Stone Guide

 Pizza Stone Materials and Descriptions

 One of the many considerations that you need to keep in mind when choosing a pizza stone is the material.
-Natural materials are common because it conducts heat evenly and can also remove the moisture to prevent a sticky surface.
-Clay, ceramic, cast iron, or cordierite are the best material for a pizza stone.
+Natural materials are common because it conducts heat evenly and can also remove moisture to prevent a sticky surface.
+Clay, ceramic, cast iron, or cordierite are the best materials for a quality pizza stone.

 It is a classic stone that absorbs moisture which can result in a crispier crust.
 Clay is the best material if you want to achieve a crispy crust, but it takes a while to preheat and can be difficult to clean.
 The good thing is, you can do DIY clay pizza stone without spending too much.
 There are a few tutorials online that can be helpful.